 What to do if you are struggling to repay your payday loan

-Borrowers take on payday loans for a number of different reasons.
-For some people, a payday loan can offer a much-needed solution to a difficult situation.
-Maybe their boiler has broken and they’re skint until payday; or their car won’t start, but they can’t afford the repairs until the end of the month.
-Payday loans can allow us to meet these essential costs and most borrowers fully intend to repay the loan on the agreed date of repayment.
+Borrowers may apply for short-term and payday loans for various different reasons.
+Maybe their boiler has broken or their car won’t start, but they can’t afford the repairs until the end of the month.
+Short-term loans are just one way to help cover these essential costs, and most borrowers fully intend to repay the loan on the agreed repayment date.

 How do payday loans work?

-When you take out a payday loan, you’ll usually agree to repay the full amount on the designated day.
-This is usually within days or weeks of receiving the money.
-Your payday loan provider will then use something called Continuous Payment Authority (CPA), which you will have approved at the point of agreeing the loan terms, to take the money from your bank account on this predetermined date.
-They can then continue to use the CPA once more to attempt to take the money from your account.
+1. When you take out a payday loan, you’ll usually agree to repay the full amount on the designated day.
+Your payday loan provider will then use something called a Continuous Payment Authority (CPA), which you will have approved at the point of agreeing the terms, to take the money from your bank account on this predetermined date.

-Lenders are required to display their APR, which illustrates the price of a loan over the course of an entire year, shown as a percentage of the loan amount, and should include all interest charges and other fees and costs.
-The APR that borrowers are offered differs widely, but generally the APR for payday loans is many times higher than the APRs for most other types of borrowing.
+2. Lenders are required to display their APR (Annual Percentage Rate).
+This illustrates the price of a loan over the course of an entire year, shown as a percentage of the loan amount, and should include all interest charges and other fees and costs.
+The APR that borrowers are offered can vary widely, but generally the APR for payday loans is higher than the APRs for other types of borrowing.

-Another thing about payday loans is that they are usually offered online and are incredibly quick and easy to access.
-This is great if you need fast cash but it also means that people don’t give the right level of consideration to the responsibilities and costs involved with taking the loan.
+3. Payday loans are usually offered online and are often quick and easy to access.
+While this may be ideal if you need fast cash, it also means that borrowers may not take the necessary time to consider the potential responsibilities and costs involved.

 What happens if I can’t repay my payday loan?

-Interest is, of course, payable on the loan amount at a rate set for the fixed term of the loan and this will also be taken from your account on the repayment date.
+Interest is payable on the loan amount at a rate set for the fixed term , and this will also be taken from your account on the repayment date.
 If there is no money in the account to cover the loan, payday lenders will usually start to add extra interest charges, as well as late payment penalties.

-Late payment penalties will be immediately added to the amount now repayable, as soon as you have missed your repayment date.
-The interest is usually charged at a set percentage per day and debts can quickly escalate within a few days or weeks of non-payment.
+If you’ve missed a loan payment, you’ll often incur a late payment penalty.
+This will be immediately added to the amount now repayable as soon as you have missed your repayment date.
+Interest is usually charged at a set percentage per day, and debts can quickly escalate within a few days or weeks of non-payment.

-Another repercussion of failing to meet your repayment obligations for payday loans is the impact it can have on your credit score.
-Anyone struggling to repay payday loans is likely to see their credit score fall, making it more difficult to find good credit deals in the future.
+Another repercussion of failing to meet repayment obligations for payday loans is the impact it can have on your credit score.
+Anyone struggling to repay payday loans is likely to see their credit score dip, making it more difficult to secure good credit deals in the future.

 What should I do if I can’t repay my payday loan?

-If you find that you can’t pay your payday loan, all is not lost.
-There are a few measures you can take to try to prevent the debt deluge mounting up.
+If you find that you can’t pay your loan, all is not lost.
+There are a few measures you can take to try to prevent the debt from mounting up.

 1. Contact your lender

-You may feel worried or embarrassed about contacting your payday lender and admitting that you can’t pay your payday loan, but avoiding them is not an option.
-Gone are the days when lenders were able to hound and berate borrowers who are struggling to pay.
+You may feel worried about contacting your lender and admitting that you can’t pay your payday loan, but avoiding them will only make things worse.
 Office of Fair Trading regulations now require lenders to give borrowers ‘reasonable time’ to repay debts and ‘treat borrowers fairly and with forbearance if they experience difficulties.’

-The best outcome is that you can work out a new payment schedule for your loan, buying you enough time to get the finances together to repay the loan in full.
-Just be aware that interest charges are still likely to pile up in the meantime, but you can at least relax in the knowledge that you’ve made a fresh arrangement with the lender that, this time, you can fulfil.
+The best outcome is that you can work out a new payment schedule for your loan, buying you enough time to prepare your finances and repay the loan.
+Just be aware that your interest charges are likely to increase.
+But in the meantime, you’ll know that you’ve made a new arrangement with the lender that you can fulfil.

 Can I cancel my CPA?

 Yes, you’re within your rights to cancel the continuous payment authority at any time.
-Many people find they need to take action on this when they realise their lender is about to take a payment leaving them with no cash for urgent matters, such as a mortgage payment or a family food shop.
+Some people find they need to take action on this when they realise their lender is about to take a payment and leave them with no cash for urgent expenses, such as a mortgage payment or a family food shop.

-If you are desperate, cancel the payment with your bank and contact your lender immediately afterwards to discuss the issue and (hopefully) find a solution that works for both of you.
+If you must cancel a CPA with your bank, contact your lender immediately afterwards to discuss the issue.
+That way, you may be able to find a solution that works for both of you.

 What are the alternatives to payday loans?